Hyung-ki Joo

 Piano

-Hyung-ki Joo has devoted his creative energy to making classical music accessible for audiences of all ages and backgrounds and has explored ways to present concerts in fresh and relevant ways for this 21st Century.
-On stage, Hyung-ki Joo enraptures audiences with his jovial and contagious stage presence as well as his high-energy, virtuosic performance.
+On stage, Joo enraptures audiences with his jovial and contagious stage presence as well as his high-energy, virtuosic performances.
 He takes on various musical roles and develops special projects that present him as pianist, orchestra leader, communicator, arranger and composer.
-As a soloist, he has performed with renowned orchestras such as the London Philharmonic Orchestra, the Seoul Philharmonic Orchestra, the Wiener Symphoniker, the Warsaw Sinfonia and the Royal Philharmonic Orchestra.
-An invitation from the Orchestra dell’Accademia Nazionale di Santi Cecilia under Sakari Oramo is a high point of the current season.
-As a curator, he is invited to conceive the opening of the Wiener Festwochen 2023.
+As a soloist, he has performed with renowned orchestras such as the London Philharmonic Orchestra, Seoul Philharmonic Orchestra, Vienna Symphony, Sinfonia Varsovia and Royal Philharmonic Orchestra.
+An invitation from the Orchestra dell’Accademia Nazionale di Santa Cecilia under Lionel Bringuier was a highlight of the current season.
+As a curator, he was invited to conceive the opening of the Vienna Festival 2023.

-A passionate communicator, Hyung-ki Joo works to inspire the next generation of musicians.
-In his Beyond the Practice Room workshops, he places the focus on the joy of making music and encourages participants to explore other directions beyond “classical” performance.
+A passionate communicator, Joo works to inspire the next generation of musicians.
+In his “Beyond the Practice Room” workshops, he places the focus on the joy of making music and encourages participants to explore other directions beyond “classical” performance.
 He loves to work regularly with youth orchestras and ensembles.
-Following a recent collaboration with the Norwegian National Youth Orchestra, he will coach and perform with the Luxembourg Youth Philharmonic Orchestra later this season.
+Following a recent collaboration with the Norwegian National Youth Orchestra, he coached and performed with the Orchestre National des Jeunes du Luxembourg this season.
 He is the recipient of an honorary doctorate degree from Manhattan School of Music, serves on the faculty of the Paderewski Academy, and is a mentor for graduates and students in their last year at the Yehudi Menuhin School.

 click to download images